dominant-strategies/quai-docusaurus/docs/participate/node/run-a-node.md

 - `COINBASE`: the address in each chain (location) that mining rewards are paid to.
 Note that there is one coinbase address per shard.
 - `NETWORK`: the network (testnet, devnet, etc.) your node is running on.
 - `SLICES`: the slices of the network that the node will run.
 Note that the default configuration is for a global node, and that this parameter must be modified to run a slice node.
+- `ENABLE_ARCHIVE`: whether or not the node will run in archive mode.
+Note that archive mode is required during the iron age testnet.

 :::info
 This file also contains a number of more advanced parameters that _will not be covered_ in this article.